tkhamez/eve-srp/README.md

 ## Install

-To run the application you need PHP >=7.3 and a database supported by [Doctrine ORM](https://www.doctrine-project.org/projects/doctrine-orm/en/latest/index.html) (tested with MariaDB 10.6).
+To run the application you need PHP >=7.4 and a database supported by [Doctrine ORM](https://www.doctrine-project.org/projects/doctrine-orm/en/latest/index.html) (tested with MariaDB 10.6).

-- Create an EVE application at https://developers.eveonline.com
+- Create an EVE application at https://developers.eveonline.com, no scopes required.
 - Clone the repository and build the frontend (see below) - there will be pre-built releases later.
 - Copy `config/.env.dist` to `config/.env` and adjust values or set the corresponding environment variables.
   At the very least set EVE_SRP_SSO_CLIENT_ID and EVE_SRP_SSO_CLIENT_SECRET, the rest works as is when using the